KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v11.1.
+* Fix an NRE that was messing up VAB staging.

 v11.1
 * Enable conduction compensation (now that FAR no longer lowers conduction).
 * Set resources to volume=1 for compatibility with other mods.